A Review of Deep Reinforcement Learning for Smart Building Energy Management: Conclusions and Lessons Learned

 \section{Conclusions and Lessons Learned}

-This paper reviewed the applications of deep reinforcement learning in smart building energy management with the consideration of different system complexities comprehensively.
-Firstly, we provided an overview of deep reinforcement learning.
-Then, we introduced the background knowledge of SBEM and classified the DRL methods for SBEM.
-Next, we introduced the existing works in the aspect of a single energy subsystem, multiple energy subsystems in buildings, and building microgrids.
-Finally, we identified unsolved issues and pointed out the future research directions.

-Few major lessons that we learned from this review are summarized as follows.
-Firstly, most of DRL-based building energy optimization methods are still not implemented in practice.
-The main reason is that model-free DRL approaches for building energy optimization require a large number of interactions between DRL agents and environments, which is time-consuming and costly.
-Secondly, model-based DRL approaches for building energy optimization are more practical than model-free DRL approaches since the former can generate enough training data for DRL agents and reduce the dependency on real environment.
-When the amount of historical data is not enough in the current environment, transfer learning can be used to pre-train building thermal dynamics model or policy model based on the large amount of historical data in a related, but different building environment.
+In this paper, we reviewed the DRL applications in SBEM with the consideration of different system scales comprehensively.
+In particular, we summarized the features of different DRL methods for SBEM.
+Moreover, we provided some insights, identified some unsolved issues, and pointed out potential directions for future research.
+A few major lessons that we learned from this review are summarized as follows.
+Firstly, nearly all model-free DRL-based building energy optimization methods are still not implemented in practice due to a long exploration time and a high exploration cost.
+Secondly, model-based DRL approaches for building energy optimization are more practical than model-free DRL approaches since the former can generate enough training data for DRL agents and reduce the number of interactions with the real environment.
+When the amount of historical data is not enough in the current environment, transfer learning can be used to pre-train a building thermal dynamics model or policy based on the large amount of historical data in a related, but different building environment.
 Thirdly, compared with some traditional methods, DRL-based energy management methods have the potential of improving some building performance metrics (e.g., energy cost, peak load, and occupant dissatisfaction degree) simultaneously.
-However, there are still many challenges caused by multiple time scales, multiple optimization objectives, multiple zones, multiple buildings, and multiple building microgrids.
-Therefore, research on DRL for smart building energy management is still in its infancy and remains to develop.
+Finally, although some advances have been made in existing works, there are still many challenges caused by low data efficiency, multiple timescales, multiple optimization objectives, multiple zones, multiple buildings, and building microgrids.